beluganos/beluganos/doc/configure-ansible.md

-# Config guide (Linux commands and ansible)
+# Config guide (ansible)
 You can configure router options like IP addresses or settings of routing protocol by **ansible** as you like.
 Note that ansible generally uses for initial configurations.
-Once you configure by ansible and start Beluganos, you can change the configuration by not only ansible but also Linux shell.
+Once you configure by ansible and start Beluganos, you can change the configuration by not only ansible but also Linux style.

 ## Pre-requirements

+- The installation is required in advance.
+Please refer [install.md](install.md) before proceeding.
+- The setup of Beluganos is required in advance.
+Please refer [setup.md](setup.md) before proceeding.
+- In case you will use OpenNSL or OF-DPA:
-- Please refer [install-guide.md](install-guide.md) and [setup-guide.md](setup-guide.md) before proceeding.
+	- The installation of OpenNetworkLinux for your white-box switches is required in advance.
+Please refer [setup-hardware.md](setup-hardware.md) before proceeding.
-- In ansible, only startup-config can be edited.
-If you already start Beluganos by `beluganos run` or `beluganos start` or `systemctl start fibcd`command, please stop before starting ansible playbooks.
-- If you will configure L3VPN routers, please refer not only this documents but also [feature-l3vpn.md](feature-l3vpn.md).
+	- The setup for ASIC API is required in advance.
+Please refer [setup-onsl.md](setup-onsl.md) or [setup-ofdpa.md](setup-ofdpa.md).

 ## Config files at a glance
 The files under `etc/playbooks` are configuration files.
 In this page, `lxd-*.yml` and the files under `roles/lxd` are described.